microlia/revolut_test/README.md

 //TODO: Create different avd files with different configuration and startup them by AVD Manager programmatically using command line
+//TODO: Add logging to all steps for clear picture of execution

 BUGS:
 1. Critical: Adding new account.
 Application crashes when user uploads photo made via android camera to app as confirmation documents for account.